Competing abortion pill rulings sow broad alarm, confusion

 While mifepristone and misoprostol, another abortion-inducing drug, remain available in the U.S., Sherman calls the court battle and debate over the drugs “a very slippery slope” toward an outright ban on abortion in any form.

-New York Gov. Kathy Hochul said during an interview Saturday on CNN that she would push legislation that would require insurance companies to cover misoprostol.
+New York Gov. Kathy Hochul said during an interview Saturday on CNN that she would push legislation that would require insurance companies to cover misoprostol, which can be used alone but is more effective when taken with mifepristone.

-“We’re also concerned about the next phase.
-And I think they’re going to be coming after the secondary drug, misoprostol,” Hochul said.
+“We’re also concerned about the next phase,” Hochul said.
 “We’re trying to figure out all the different ways we can get ahead of this.”

 In recent years, abortion foes have won major victories, and they have become more emboldened in their efforts to further erode access to abortions, said Hernandez.